-“As for the contract with Mr. Selby (the workman expected to do the work on the screen) and the insurance check,”she said,
+“As for the contract with Mr. Selby (the workman expected to do the work on the screen) and the insurance check,”

-“I am here, I am the presiding officer,”she said,
+“I am here, I am the presiding officer,”

 “(and) I am physically present.”

 Conversely, Parks Commissioner and Council Member Michael Eaton made an alternate motion, voting to

 “declare the mayor absent in the signing and (to) allow Wayne (Huffman), as mayor pro tem, to sign the contract with Jerry Selby so we can fix the screen process and also so we (the city) can sign the check form the insurance company as well as the dispersement payments to Jerry Selby to finish the screen.”

 Initially, three council members voted to approve the motion.
 Following the motion, however, Huffman seemed uncertain as to what he was voting for.
 Getting up from her chair and walking over to Huffman, Whitener asked the mayor pro tem if he knew what he was voting for.
 Huffman implied that he did not know.
 Whitener then gently explained to Huffman that the council made a motion to vote the mayor absent.
 Subsequently, Huffman changed his vote, leaving only Eaton and Rodney Kendall voting for the motion, all else against.